 In addition to Berkowitz’s instruction, his students watch video presentations from industry experts on various aspects of cannabis business and law.
 At the end of the semester, they will all be three credits closer to their bachelor’s degrees, and hopefully to a lucrative job in the cannabis industry.

 Berkowitz recommends his students come prepared with a basic science background, but cannabis is finding its way into humanities and social science departments as well.
-The industry created 64,000 American jobs in 2019 and is poised for at least 20% more growth in 2019, making it one of the few majors students can translate into jobs right out of college.
 Saying you’re going to college to major in weed isn’t a joke anymore; it’s actually a good idea.

-Northern Michigan University, Degree in Medicinal Plant Chemistry (Marquette, Michigan)
+Northern Michigan University, Degree in Medicinal Plant Chemistry (Marquette, MI)

 Students in the Medicinal Plant Chemistry program learn to grow cannabis and formulate herbal medicine.
 As they work toward their chemistry degree, students can focus on one of two tracks—the “Entrepreneurial track” supplements their study with business and accounting classes, and the “Bio-analytical track” offers advanced topics in chemistry and biology.

-Minot State University, Degree in Medicinal Plant Chemistry (Minot, North Dakota)
+Minot State University, Degree in Medicinal Plant Chemistry (Minot, ND)

 In addition to coursework in chemistry, physics, calculus, and biology, students of Minot State’s medicinal plant chemistry program perform 600 hours in the lab in pursuit of their degrees.
 Study focuses on the extraction of compounds from plant material.
 In addition to cannabis, students work with hops, leaving them prepared for jobs in both the cannabis and brewing industries.